Maggie-Njeri/AirBnB_clone/web_static/README.md

-naking the front-end of the AirBnB clone with a static webpage using html and css
+creating a static webpage using css and html for the AirBnB_clone